atreyeem99/ORCA-keywords/README.md

 - `OrbStep SuperCI ` or any other from the list above
 - `usekramerssym true ` use Kramers symmetry for the CI
 - `gtensor true` calculate g-tensor
+- `usekramerssym true` use Kramers symmetry for the CI